marc-micatka/marc-micatka.github.io/_posts/2020-10-30-seamcarving.md

     <img src="{{ site.url }}{{ site.baseurl }}//assets/images/seamcarving/funny.png" alt="">
 </figure>

 And there you have it!
 You can have quite a bit of fun with this algorithm.
 Applying it to something more complicated, like a face, produces a caricature effect where the algorithm removes the unimportant spaces (like your forehead) and leaves you with a carnival-esque drawing.
 You can also run the removal operation followed by the expand operation.
-This will tend to amplify *important* features but in a face will leave you looking like a distance, chubby relative.
+This will tend to amplify *important* features but in a face will leave you looking like a distant, chubby relative.